Cronos zkEVM Mainnet

 Prepare your machine

-This configuration is approximate and should be considered as minimal requirements:
+This configuration is approximate and should be considered as minimal requirements for:

 Step 1: Download the DB Dump